Xallt/xallt.github.io/_posts/2023-11-9-connecting-mediapipe-cmake.md

 ```bash
 sudo apt-get install lib{library}-dev
 ```
-Of course, I'm on an Ubuntu-based system, if you're Arch or whatever, can't help you there (but it's probably very similar)
+Of course, I'm on an Ubuntu-based system, if you're Arch or whatever, can't help you there (but it's probably very similar).

 If there's a library like `libcudnn.so`{: .filepath} missing (name starts with `cu`{: .filepath}), which is basically part of CUDA, you'll probably have to go to the Nvidia website and use their installer instructions.
 For me it was the [CUDA 12.2 Toolkit Downloads](https://developer.nvidia.com/cuda-12-2-0-download-archive).